felipenlunkes/felipenlunkes/README.md

 I am the creator and, so far, the sole developer of Hexagonix, an operating system developed entirely from scratch in x86 Assembly that takes a lot of inspiration from Unix systems, even if I don't have any of these code.
 The biggest inspiration for development was to create a system similar to FreeBSD and Linux, while allowing me to learn more about how an operating system works and about hardware.
 Now, the complete system code, including the kernel, utilities and APIs, has been released as free software under a BSD license, allowing interested parties to participate in this project and expand it or just to study more about the organization of an operating system, Assembly or hardware.

-You can find the repositories and get more information about the project [here](https://github.com/hexagonix/hexagonix).
+The project is maintained in separate repositories under a unique user.You can find the repositories and get more information about the project [here](https://github.com/hexagonix/hexagonix).

 #### GaiaBSD